Simone-Samardzhiev/task-server-rust/README.md

 ## About the project

-Web server used to help user stay organized by storing tasks.
+API used to help user stay organized by storing tasks.
 It includes

 - JWT-based authentication
-- Task creation, updating and deleting
+- Task creation, updating, fetching and deleting
 - Database integration with postgres

 ## Installation